michelp/hillisp/README.md

 xectors are supported.
 Lisp functions operate on traditional arguments like numbers, but can also operate on xectors entirely in the GPU.
-For example, the '*' function can multiply two integers together (this is done on the CUDA "host") or it can multiply two xectors together (this is done on the CUDA "device"):
+For example, the '*' function can multiply two integers together (this is done on the CUDA "host", the CPU) or it can multiply two xectors together (this is done on the CUDA "device", the GPU):

     ? (* 3 4)  # mulitply on host
     : 12